 We generally acquire and hold investments with a medium-to-long term view, on the basis of perceived value and growth opportunities and the ability of management teams to effectively execute business plans.
 We manage our investment portfolio in-house, relying upon the broad industry knowledge and expertise of management to identify and evaluate investment opportunities and monitor the investee companies on an on-going basis.
 Investment performance is monitored via available market data, including continuous disclosure made by the investees that are public companies, and contact with investee management.
-Monitoring may also include involvement on the board of directors of an investee, where the size of the investment or other factors so warrant.
-For example, we currently have representation on the boards of NexGen Energy Ltd. ("NexGen"), our principal holding by fair value, Toro Energy Limited ("Toro"), one of our longest-held investments, and LUR, in connection with the sale of our Mustang Lang property to LUR that was completed in 2022.
+Monitoring may also include involvement on the board of directors of an investee via contractual nominee rights or informally, where the size of the investment or other factors so warrant.
+Officers of Mega currently serve on the boards of NexGen Energy Ltd. ("NexGen"), our principal holding by fair value, Toro Energy Limited ("Toro"), one of our longest-held investments, IsoEnergy Ltd. and Borealis Mining Company.

-Our exit strategies include mergers or the achievement of other significant milestones for our portfolio companies, but may also involve otherwise timely dispositions of the securities in the secondary market, if and when warranted, and receipt of third-party bids for the securities which are beneficial to us, in the circumstances.
+Our exit strategies include mergers or the achievement of other significant milestones for our portfolio companies, but may also involve otherwise timely dispositions of securities in the secondary market, if and when warranted, and receipt of third-party bids for securities which are beneficial to us, in the circumstances.